Damage From Wayward Weedkiller Keeps Growing

 Farmers are spraying dicamba on those new crops, and they report that it's working great, killing weeds that farmers have struggled to control lately.

-The problem is, dicamba isn't always staying where it's supposed to.
+The problem is, dicamba doesn't always stay where it's supposed to.
 In hot weather, dicamba turns into a gas that apparently can drift for miles.
 And soybeans that haven't been specifically engineered to tolerate dicamba are extremely sensitive to it.

 According to Steckel, soybean farmers in western Tennessee are in one of two camps.
 Perhaps 60 percent of them are spraying dicamba, because they invested in Monsanto's new dicamba-tolerant crops.
 The rest, with soybeans that are vulnerable, likely have seen some fields damaged.